Olam International: Forced evictions and land clearance in Laos

 The company is involved in the production of coffee in Laos and the clearance of forests and villages to plant large plantations.
 Areas of land that were acquired by the company were previously inhabited and farmed by villagers who had paid their land taxes and were also farming coffee alongside other products.
 Compensation was only partly paid, with many evicted landholders being paid only in rice.
 Many landholders are now facing challenges to grow enough food to survive.
 This development of large industrial plantations at the sacrifice of the small holding family unit is argued by some to be counterproductive to the development of Laos; as it reduces the overall agricultural productivity; and increases poverty amongst the families, while a few officials and the company benefit.

 Child slavery

 In 2021, Olam International was named in a class action lawsuit filed by eight former child slaves from Mali who allege that the company aided and abetted their enslavement on cocoa plantations in Ivory Coast.
 The suit accused Olam (along with Nestlé, Cargill, Mars, Incorporated, Barry Callebaut, The Hershey Company, and Mondelez International) of knowingly engaging in forced labor, and the plaintiffs sought damages for unjust enrichment, negligent supervision, and intentional infliction of emotional distress.

+In June 2022, the United States District Court for the District of Columbia dismissed the case for lack of standing.
+In July 2025, the United States Court of Appeals for the District of Columbia Circuit affirmed the dismissal, holding that the plaintiffs had not plausibly alleged that Olam and the other defendants sourced cocoa from the farms where the plaintiffs were forced to work.